Categories: location • notice • mobile • ui

 Problem

-How can a service effectively provide notice to a user that location tracking is continuing, or happening again, without being as obtrusive as a repeated modal dialog?
-A user may not realize that an application given permission to access location is doing so continuously or repeatedly, or may not remember that explicit permissions given in the past allow a service to access data again later.
+A user may not realize that an application given permission to access [sensor data] is doing so continuously or repeatedly, or may not remember that explicit permissions given in the past allow a service to access data again later.
 In some cases, past explicit permission may not have been provided by the current user of the device (but instead by a spouse, parent or even an ex-spouse or stalker who temporarily had control of the device or the account).
 If notice is provided only at the time of consent, a user may inadvertently distribute personal information over a long period of time after having lost control of their device only momentarily.

 A tray full of ambient notices may annoy or confuse users and inure them to ongoing practices.
 Take measures to avoid unnecessary notice.
 This must be balanced against the concerns of an attacker's opting the user in without their knowledge.